Living With Your Pet in Minneapolis

 Minneapolis Pet Licensing Requirements

 If you own a dog or cat that is older than four months, the law states that you must have your pet licensed.
-You can read more about Minneapolis pet license requirements in Minneapolis Ordinance 64.10.
+You can read more about Minneapolis pet license requirements here.
 Licenses are available through Minneapolis Animal Care and Control.

 Why license your pet?
 Pets with licenses are more likely to get home to you when they are found.
 If you pet is injured, licensure makes it more likely that your pet’s medical history can be found.
 When a pet is licensed, everyone knows that it has received its rabies vaccinations.
 Plus, if your pet runs away or is lost and Minneapolis Animal Care and Control find it, it gets a free ride home!